 Further offshore are the sub-Antarctic islands – small, remote, desolate and in many cases uninhabited outposts of land.
 They are uninhabited – that is, except for vast congregations of wildlife.
 Seals, seabirds and vegetation teem over these islands which provide habitat and refuge not available in the ice-bound lands further south.
 See the separate article on the sub-Antarctic.

 Possibly the most picturesque parts of the Antarctic are the coastal mountains, glaciers and wildlife of the Antarctic Peninsula.
 This relatively accessible region has the highest concentration of scientific stations, the most wildlife, and by far the highest level of tourist visits.
 It is of course a most beautiful part of Antarctica.
 But it is not really typical of Antarctica.
 Most of Antarctica is largely unseen because it is so hard to access (let’s face it, huge stretches of the coast can’t be reached by most Antarctic ships) and, once up on the ice plateau (where few aircraft can land), it appears as a featureless white expanse.
 So much of what you have seen of Antarctica is from the 2%.

 Do you want to be amazed by Antarctica’s incredible mountain ranges and ice formations yourself?
 Chimu Adventures offers many voyages to this white continent.
-Click here for more information.
+Visit our Antarctica Cruise page for more information.